VisActor/VTable/docs/assets/options/en/indicator/sparkline-indicator-type.md

 #${prefix} indicators.sparkline(string)

-Specify the column type as 'sparkline', columnType can be omitted with default value 'text'
+Specify the column type as 'sparkline', cellType can be omitted with default value 'text'

-##${prefix} columnType(string) = 'sparkline'
+##${prefix} cellType(string) = 'sparkline'

-Specify the column type as 'sparkline', columnType can be omitted with default value 'text'
+Specify the column type as 'sparkline', cellType can be omitted with default value 'text'

 {{ use: base-indicator-type(
     prefix = '##'+${prefix}